s-oshitade/web-dev-notes/myWebDevNotes.md

 > Side notes:
 Regular review of documentation is very vital to your journey.
 Make it a daily habit if possible.
 Some good sources include https://developer.mozilla.org/en-US/ , https://devdocs.io/ , https://www.w3schools.com/.

-Go and master the shourcuts on emmet https://docs.emmet.io/cheat-sheet/ and your choice code editor https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf.
+Go and master the shortcuts on emmet https://docs.emmet.io/cheat-sheet/ and your choice code editor https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf.

 You can upload your images to https://photobucket.com/explore .
 To quickly get circular cuts of images, you can use https://crop-circle.imageonline.co/ .